sombriks/sombriks-hq/src/blog/0058-containers-part-4-k8s-with-kind.md

 date: 2023-11-12
 draft: false
 ---
-# Testing kubernetes configurations with kind
+# Containers on kubernetes with kind

 In the [previous article](/blog/0055-containers-part-3-app-container-friendly) we discussed how to prepare a good application image.